Sam31551/Undergraduate_Dissertation/README.md

 ## Basic Overview

 This analysis will consider data from Europe's top 5 leagues to build, optimize and test a predictive model to identify the key characteristics of Europe's most powerful football teams.
 A team's strength/power is represented by their squad's transfer value.
+This analysis will provide suggestions that allow clubs to take steps that can increase their squad's strength.